-- Accelerated junctional rhythm (AJR) occurs when the rate of the AV junctional pacemaker exceeds that of the sinus node.
+- Accelerated junctional rhythm (AJR) occurs when the rate of an AV junctional pacemaker exceeds that of the sinus node.

 - This situation arises when there is increased automaticity in the AV node coupled with decreased automaticity in the sinus node.